 INDEX TO SPECIES NAMES OF APHIDS

 A major advantage of having this information on the internet is that it will be possible to update it frequently, to correct the inevitable errors, and to take account of any suggestions for improvement received from users of the site.
-I therefore welcome all e-mail comments on the content of the site, and would also appreciate receiving pdfs of any newly published papers in the field of aphid taxonomy and biosystematics.
-Please send these to:- roger.blackman@aphidsonworldsplants.info
+We therefore welcome all e-mail comments on the content of the site, and would also appreciate receiving pdfs of any newly published papers in the field of aphid taxonomy and biosystematics.

 APHIDS - THE CLONING EXPERTS Four articles on aphid parthenogenesis.

-Don’t forget that fully updated taxonomic information about aphids is available on the web.
+Don’t forget that fully updated taxonomic information about aphids is available at https://aphid.speciesfile.org.